AutoHyper/AutoHyper/README.md

 ```
 next(<varName>) := <expression>;
 ```
 In the former case, we define all possible initial values for variable `<varName>`.
-Here `<expression>` is an expression that contains no variables (We define expressions below).
+Here `<expression>` is an expression that gives the initial value(s) for `<varName>`.
+Note that we do not allow cyclic dependencies.
 In this case, `<expression>` must evaluate to a value that matches the type assigned to `<varName>` in the `<varTypeBlock>`.
 Alternatively, it can also evaluate to a set of values, in which case there are multiple initial values for that variable.

-In the latter case, we define all successor values for the variable in one step during the evaluation. `<expression>` is again a variable (which this time may contain variables).
+In the latter case, we define all successor values for the variable in one step during the evaluation.
 In each step, we evaluate the expression in the current state and assign the resulting value to `<varName>` in the next state.
 If `<expression>` evaluates to a set of values, we branch into all possible values.
 In this case, the `<expression>` can use both program variables (defined in the `<varTypeBlock>`) and also defined variables (from the `<defineBlock>`, see next).